dojo/grunt-dojo2/README.md

 }
 ```

-The custom ts config can be run using `grunt ts:custom`.
+The custom ts config can be run using `grunt grunt-ts:custom`.

 #### grunt intern